infoatgodreams/GoDreams-Repository/Volume 2/Care Standards/GOI & Indian Standards/Aftercare Guidelines Karnataka.md

 - Mainstreaming, Exit and follow up post aftercare

 - All young person would be assessed using Know your Personality Type with the Holland Code  and support the young person to make decisions about their future goals.
-- Young persons&#39; receiving aftercare shall be entitled to the following support depending upon their needs:
+- Young persons receiving aftercare shall be entitled to the following support depending upon their needs:
 - Facilitate for obtaining Birth certificate, Adhar Card, income certificate (is it family income or individual youths income) Caste certificate (for orphans, it becomes difficult)
 - Children from CCI as separate category for receiving benefits
 - Support to reintegrate with the family (where ever possible